mdhont/blacksmith/docs/Blacksmith.md

 The configuration can be modified directly editing the file or using the command `blacksmith configure` that is explained below.

-Those configuration options can be overriden anytime using the command line by passing options to the `blacksmith` command you are executing.
+Those configuration options can be modified anytime using the command line by passing options to the `blacksmith` command you are executing.

 ## Useful configuration options
 ### compilation.prefix
 This option sets the prefix that will be used for the compilation.
 Every component will be compiled using that prefix.

-### paths.recipes
-This option sets the path to the recipes directory.

 ### paths.output
 This option sets the path where Blacksmith will leave the output files and artifacts from the compilation.

+### paths.sandbox
+This option sets the path where Blacksmith will use for placing source files and compile them.

 ### plugins
 This option sets the plugins that will extend Blacksmith functionality in the form of new commands.

-By default you will have `blacksmith-containerized-build-command` plugin enabled.
-It will allow you to build your component(s) inside an isolated Docker container.
+### componentTypeCollections
+This option sets the a list of NPM modules that can define one or more Component Types.
+Those component types allows you to define new types that are not include in the core of Blacksmith.
+Check the COMPONENT_TYPES Section for more information about the different component types available.

-### containerizedBuild.defaultImage
+### baseImages
-This option is only available when using the `blacksmith-containerized-build-command` plugin and lets you configure the base image that will be used to build the component(s).
+This option is only used when calling the `containerized-build` command.
+It allows you to define the base images that blacksmith will use to build the component(s).
+Each base image should define:
+ * ID: Docker image name (including tag)
+ * Platform: Platform of the base image including OS, architecture and the name and version of the distribution.
+ * Build Tools: List of (system) packages available in the base image.

 # Basic commands